ofsouzap/desktop-ai-assistant/README.md

 final response, and objective checks separately.
 Distinguish model-planning failures from tool/API or orchestration failures before changing code.

+When adding a new integration, also add behavioral evaluations that cover its expected tool behavior and failure cases.

 For development, enable error and traceback output in the REPL with:

 ```sh